blegas78/autoSplitters/README.md

 ## Testing

+I *HIGHLY* Recommend testing this before attempting a run each day by doing a quick test.
-With all of the above up and running and showing IGT,  try to start the timer then invoke a load.
+With all of the above up and running and showing IGT,  try to start the timer then invoke a load based on whater the definition of a load is for your game.

-1. In HZD, simply perform a fast-travel.
-2. In TLOU2, you will need to find a section where you can perform a cutscene skip.
-Starting or loading a game from the main menu will NOT pause the timer.